-If you are a Shareholder of record of Pason Systems Inc. common Shares at the close of business on March 18, 2019 you are entitled to receive notice of, attend, and vote your common Shares at this Meeting or any adjournment of it.
-Please remember to vote your common Shares.
+If you are a Shareholder of record of Pason common shares at the close of business on March 17, 2020, you are entitled to receive notice of, attend, and vote at this Meeting or any adjournment or postponement of it.
+Whether or not you plan to attend the Meeting, we encourage you to vote in accordance with the instructions on the form of proxy or voting instruction form.